tuupola/hagl_gd/README.md

-# GD HAL for Copepod
+# GD HAL for HAGL

-This is an [GD](https://libgd.github.io/) HAL for the lightweight hardware agnostic graphics library [HAGL](https://github.com/tuupola/hagl).
+This is a [GD](https://libgd.github.io/) HAL for the lightweight hardware agnostic graphics library [HAGL](https://github.com/tuupola/hagl).
 This repository serves as an example on how to create a simple HAL.

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)